Tutorial 1: About Action Research

 Tutorial 1: About Action Research Video

 The understanding developed through reflection on earlier cycles shapes the process of inquiry often in new directions.
 Action research is then an iterative process that converges towards a better understanding of what happens as a result of actions taken.
 Because practices involve other people, action research is participatory, often high collaborative and often employs both quantitative and qualitative methods.
-The only "object" of research is the researcher, him- or herself, the participants are often co-researchers or partners in change.
+The only "object" of research is the researcher, himself or herself, the participants are often co-researchers or partners in change.
 The goal is to evolve a theory of change that is highly sensitive to the factors that operate in a particular context and to understand the role that the action researcher plays in effecting change.

 Tutorial 1: Activities

 B. Forming action research learning circles.